frikky/mongodocker/README.md

 # MongoDB docker
 MongoDB and rest API to use as threat intel for different SI(E)Ms. Addon for QRadar is available in Intelligencefeed.
-Needs implementation with mongoDB thoo
+It's basically a proper database compared to the PoC in the Intelligencefeed github repo.

 # Current usage
 1. Install Docker.